Your browser's security settings have disabled Javascript, which is required to use this web site effectively.

 Hatcheries

-Aside from growing naturally in the favorable conditions of Wellfleet's waters, Wellfleet oysters can also be grown from seeds that are produced by hatcheries.
-Hatcheries are essentially a lab/farm hybrid where shellfish are grown and cared for.
-The hatcheries utilize various spawn inducing methods to harvest the seeds of the oysters.
+The aforementioned hatcheries utilize various spawn-inducing methods to harvest the seeds of the oysters.
 Once planted, it will take the oysters about 2-3 years of growing before they reach market size.
-In order for the oysters to grow to full size, the lab simulates the onset of early spring conditions in regard to water temperature and sunlight intervals.
-The result?
-The renowned shellfish that has an entire festival dedicated to it every fall in Wellfleet.
+To help oysters grow, the lab simulates conditions of early spring in regard to water temperature and sunlight.

 Enjoying your Oysters